 Cloud adoption has reached a new level of acceleration in today’s SaaS, IaaS, and PaaS worlds.
 As the benefits of cloud adoption become evident, adoption is also increasing.
 However, to make that transition a success, we need certain guidelines, best practices, and definitely some preparation!
 It is important that the whole organization is in sync and aligned for this change and transition to the cloud world.
-Enter the Cloud Center of Excellence.
+Let’s embark on this Cloud FinOps journey: enter the Cloud Center of Excellence.

 We need a group of people from within the organization to help to make this transition successful.
 This team is known by different names in the industry: